Mickie James: Personal life

-Mickie James is Native American of the Powhatan tribe.
+Through her mother, Mickie James is half-Native American of the Mattaponi Tribe of Virginia which was one of six core tribes of the Powhatan Confederation.

 When James retires from wrestling, she plans to own a farm and become a horse trainer.
 She owns three Morgan horses named Rhapsody, Bunny and Casanova, as well as two dogs, one named Butch and a Miniature Pinscher named Elvis.
 Outside of wrestling, James received her Associate of Arts degree in business administration, and studied for her Bachelor of Arts degree in operations management.

 James has a tattoo of a symbol meaning 'love' on her ankle, and a dragon that wraps around it.
-She is a fan of equestrian and American football, supporting the Dallas Cowboys.
+She is a fan of equestrianism and American football, supporting the Dallas Cowboys.

 In 2007, James was engaged to fellow wrestler Kenny Dykstra.
-In December 2010, James started dating English professional wrestler Nick Aldis and on September 25, 2014, they had their first child, a boy named Donovan Patrick Aldis.
+In December 2010, James started dating English professional wrestler Nick Aldis and on September 25, 2014, they had their first child.
 James and Aldis got engaged in December 2014 and married on December 31, 2015.
+Her son would make a televised appearance on the February 27, 2026 episode of TNA Impact!.

 On November 28, 2022, James' brother, Wayne, his 16-year-old stepdaughter, and her best friend, died in a car accident which also involved Wayne's wife, who was left in critical condition.